Making an application

 Freedom of Information Officer

 ADELAIDE SA 5001

-Use the online Freedom of Information application form (select Department of Treasury and Finance under Name of agency).
+Use the online Freedom of Information application form (select Attorney-General's Department under Name of agency).

 A fee is payable when making a freedom of information (FOI) application.

 If you have any queries regarding the application process, please contact the Freedom of Information Officer on (08) 8207 1555 or Toll Free: 1800 177 076 (within SA) or via email.

 The FOI Act requires applications to be processed within 30 days from when it is received.
 While the FOI legislation aims to provide access rather than prevent it, it does provide for the exemption of certain documents from release.
 Exemptions that typically apply to SafeWork SA investigations would exclude documents:

 - created for the dominant purpose of obtaining or giving legal advice or use in litigation